sarahgormley/sklhub/README.md

   - npm bootstrap 5.0.2
   - npm email-validator (npm i email-validator)

+ * npm email-validator provides a fast, pretty robust e-mail validator which checks form and not function and not discussed in the class.This project uses email address as primary form of contact and thus of a great importance to install this package.

  * npm bootstrap 5.0.2 also another new library not discussed in the class.

  * Nodemon is installed as development dependency meaning that if our application ever goes into production, this package will not be included.
 The purpose of this package is to watch for any changes in our files and restart the server instead of us having to do that manually ourselves.